Efficient Transformers with Dynamic Token Pooling: Dynamic-Pooling Transformer

 \subsection{Pooling and Up-sampling}

-After generating the sequence of boundaries $\pmb{b}$, we pool the tokens belonging to the same segment by averaging.
+In the pooling step (\cref{fig:model}) a generated sequence of boundaries $\pmb{b}$ is used to pool the tokens belonging to the same segment by averaging.
 Thus, we form $\sum_{t=1}^{l} b_t + 1$ shortened representations ${\pmb{s}}$, which are then passed to the middle block of Transformer layers.
-Note that for Gumbel-sigmoid, to keep pooling differentiable, we algebraically manipulate ${{\pmb{b}}} \in \mathbb{R}^{l}$ into $B \in \mathbb{R}^{l \times 1 + \sum_t b_t}$, i.e.\ a binary matrix that maps from the original length to the shortened length, following \citet{bhati2021segmental}.
+Note that for Gumbel-sigmoid, to keep pooling differentiable, we algebraically manipulate ${{\pmb{b}}} \in \mathbb{R}^{l}$ into $B \in \mathbb{R}^{l \times 1 + \sum_t b_t}$, i.e.\ a binary matrix that maps from the original length to the shortened length, following \citep{bhati2021segmental}.
 The cell $B_{ij}$ is 1 if token $i$ is merged into the $j$-th group, and 0 otherwise.
 Thus, $\pmb{s} = \pmb{h}B / \sum_i B_{i\star}$, where the denominator unit-normalises the matrix columns.

 To obtain the up-sampled representation ${{\pmb{u}}}_t$ while preserving the autoregressive property, we calculate the largest index $m$ so that the output of the middle block ${\pmb{s}}^\prime_m$ does include future information: ${{\pmb{u}}}_t = {\pmb{s}}^\prime_m$, where $m = \sum_{i=1}^t b_i$.
 As a consequence, a segment representation ${\pmb{s}}^\prime_m$ can only be added to the last token pooled into group $m$.
 For all the other non-final tokens, we take the representation of a previous segment ${\pmb{s}}^\prime_{m-1}$.
 Similar to Hourglass, the representation for the first (null) group ${{\pmb{s}}}_0$ is a learnable vector.
 Afterwards, ${{\pmb{u}}}_t$ is added to the highway layer representation $\pmb{h}_t$.